 A combination of user fees and water benefit charges fund the Water Division.
 Water Division staff maintain hydrants for fire protection, construct water lines, maintain control valves and gates, flush hydrants annually, keep daily records on water quality and consumption, repair leaks and mains, operate the water treatment facility, oversee land management of the City’s property in Berlin and support all systems associated with providing potable water to our customers.
 There are more than 3,000 water meters in the City of Montpelier (inincludingome Town of Berlin users) and each meter is read quarterly.

 Water & Sewer Commissioners

 The Montpelier City Council, sitting as the Water and Sewer Commissioners, determines water rates.
 Water rates are reviewed annually in the spring.
-Click on this link to view the current water and sewer rates.
 A water benefit charge of $.01 per $100 of property value is dedicated to the repayment of bonded indebtedness.